-- 1. Food: Includes purchased food and use of USDA commodities.(461) - 2.
+- 1. Food: Includes purchased food and use of USDA donated foods.
+(461) - 2.
 Labor: Includes salaries (001 199), fringes (200s), supplements, substitutes, etc. - 3.
-Purchased Services: Includes all types of O & M services, R & M, professional services such as auditing, training, includes travel.(300s) - 4.
-Materials and Supplies: All types of supplies utilized for the CNP.(463-479) - 5.
-Equipment: Non-capitalized and capitalized.(490-499) - 6.
-Indirect Costs: Charged to the CNP by means of an Indirect Cost Rate.(910)
+Purchased Services: Includes all types of O & M services, R & M, professional services such as auditing, training, includes travel.
+(300s) - 4.
+Materials and Supplies: All types of supplies utilized for the CNP.
+(463-479) - 5.
+Equipment: Non-capitalized (490-499) and capitalized.
+(520-589) - 6.
+Indirect Costs: Charged to the CNP by means of an Indirect Cost Rate.
+(910)

-The available revenues and sources of funds are used to support the Child Nutrition Program.
+The available revenues and sources of funds are used to support the Child Nutrition Programs.
 Each school system must consider their available resources and plan their costs and expenditures accordingly.
 The primary categories of costs incurred for the Program include all salaries and fringe benefits, food costs, supplies, equipment, services, indirect costs and miscellaneous expenditures.